 Back side

 We come now to the layout setting.
 We publish the progress although many details and satisfying weathering are still missing.
-We finally position the passenger building and its forecourt, completing the work by joining the module to the rest.

 Station forecourt installation